juSt-jeLLy/StarFish-/README.md

 ## 🌊 What is STARFISH?

 **StarFish** is a **fully decentralized, non-custodial** marketplace for voice data where users can securely monetize their voice recordings through encrypted data subscriptions.
-Built on **Sui blockchain** with **Seal encryption**, the platform enables creators to upload voice datasets in various languages and dialects, which are encrypted and stored on **Walrus decentralized storage**.
+Built on **Sui blockchain** with **Seal encryption**, the platform enables creators to Record voice datasets in various languages and dialects, which are encrypted and stored on **Walrus decentralized storage**.

 **🚫 No Backend.
 No Servers.
 No Custody.** Everything runs on-chain and on decentralized infrastructure—there's no central server that can be shut down, no company holding your data, and no middleman taking cuts.